samridhim/jekyll-now/about.md

 ### More Information

-I also happen to write about my life, [in my other blog](http://www.samridhimaheshwari.blogspot.com).
+I write about my life, [in my other blog](http://www.samridhimaheshwari.blogspot.com).

 ### My Resume